gSchool/angular-11-curriculum/15-capstone-submissions/00-checkpoint.md

 * points: 10

 ##### !question
-## URLs of your deployed containers in Conducktor
+## URLs of your apps
-URLs of your deployed containers in Conducktor
+URLs of your deployed apps
 ##### !end-question

 ##### !placeholder
-URLs of your deployed containers in Conducktor
+URLs of your deployed apps
 ##### !end-placeholder

 ##### !explanation